silzai/ObsidianNotes/Notes/Java/Database/Oracle.md

 4) FOREIGN KEY
 5) CHECK

-- can add contraint when creating table, also can use 'alter' to add constraints, example:
+- can add constraint when creating table, also can use 'alter' to add constraints, example:
 ```SQL
 CREATE TABLE DEPT1 -- CONSTRAINTs when creating table
 (